 Your next batch of homemade yogurt.
 Once you start making your own yogurt, you can use some of each batch to culture your next batch.
 Just save 1/2 cup to use for this purpose.
 If after a few batches, you notice some odd flavors in your yogurt or that it's not culturing quite as quickly, that means that either some outside bacteria has taken up residence in your yogurt or that this strain is becoming weak.
 As long as this batch still tastes good to you, it will be safe to eat, but go back to using some store-bought commercial yogurt in your next batch.

-• Holding the Temperature: If your milk drops below 110° while it's incubating, that's fine.
+Holding the temperature: If your milk drops below 110°F while it's incubating, that's fine.
 It will take a little longer to set and might end up a little looser, but the bacteria in the yogurt culture will keep the milk from spoiling.
-By the way, even after 8 hours in the oven (overnight), our yogurt made in the Dutch oven still usually registers about 100° when I take it out of the oven!
+By the way, even after 8 hours in the oven (overnight), our yogurt made in the Dutch oven still usually registers about 100°F when I take it out of the oven!